-The available choices are "SoftMaker Presentations" and "Microsoft PowerPoint" in several versions.
+The available choices include "SoftMaker Presentations" format and "Microsoft PowerPoint" format in several versions.

 Saving group box

 Here you can make settings that affect the way documents are saved:

 ■ Create backup files

 If this option is enabled, whenever you save a document, Presentations will first create a backup copy of the last saved version in a file with the name extension .BAK.
 So, if you save the document PRACTICE.PRD, the existing PRACTICE.PRD file is first renamed PRACTICE.BAK, and then the edited document is saved under the name PRACTICE.PRD.